ksstrat/milestone-project-1/README.md

 * This section shows all upcoming tours.
 * Each tour is presented with a representative image and some information about the tour.
-* The information includes a description of the water type, level of difficulty rating and dates.
+* The information includes a description of the water type, level of difficulty rating, and dates.
 * Each tour description has its own "Book now" button, which takes the user directly to the booking form if they are interested in one of the tours.
 * In the desktop view, the image and the corresponding description of a tour are displayed side by side.
-* In mobile view, the image, description and the "Book now" button are displayed one below the other.
+* In mobile view, the image, description, and "Book now" button are displayed one below the other.

 Desktop view: